 Biltong is cured, not cooked, which means most people assume it basically looks after itself.
 That assumption is where things start going wrong.
 Humidity, air exposure, and temperature shifts can still cause mould, texture changes, and flavour loss, often faster than you’d expect, especially in a New Zealand summer.
-This guide covers every storage method worth knowing, how long each one actually lasts, and how to tell when your biltong has gone past saving.Â

-Mould on Biltong.
-What’s Dangerous and What Isn’tÂ
+Mould on Biltong: What’s Dangerous and What Isn’t

 Mould is the mistake that worries people most, and for good reason.
 The main causes are excess moisture in the meat, poor airflow in the drying setup, and leaving biltong hanging longer than conditions allow.
 Humidity and warmth accelerate all three, which is why NZ summers catch people off guard.